tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

    Running this command in a terminal would cause the ``curl`` command to access this URL, and the API at that URL would execute the requested action.

 .. note::
-   SPAR:
+   Spar:
-   The Wire backend software stack is composed of different services, running as pods in a kubernetes cluster.
+   The Wire backend software stack is composed of different services, `running as pods</overview.html#focus-on-pods>`_ in a kubernetes cluster.
    One of those pods is the "SPAR" service.
 That service/pod is dedicated to the providing SSO and SCIM services.
+This page is the manual for this service.

 Wire comes with a backend module that provides saml single sign on and scim user provisioning for wire.